Iran–United States relations: Second Trump administration 2025–2026

-In April 2025, U.S. Congressmen Joe Wilson and Jimmy Panetta introduced a 'Free Iraq from Iran' bill.
+In April 2025, U.S. congressmen Joe Wilson and Jimmy Panetta introduced a 'Free Iraq from Iran' bill.
 The legislation mandates the development of a comprehensive U.S. strategy to irreversibly dismantle Iran-backed militias, including the Popular Mobilization Forces (PMF), and calls for the suspension of U.S. assistance to Iraq until these militias are fully removed.
 The bill also imposes sanctions on Iraqi political and military figures aligned with Iran, and provides support for Iraqi citizens and independent media to expose abuses committed by these militias.
-Its primary objective is to restore Iraq’s sovereignty and reduce Iranian dominance without resorting to direct military intervention.
+Its primary objective is to restore Iraq's sovereignty and reduce Iranian dominance without resorting to direct military intervention.

-In his speech his May 2025 trip to Middle East Trump called out the Iranians as the most destructive force and denounced the Iran leaders for having managed to be turning green fertile farmland and rolling blackouts calling on it to make a choice between war and violence and making a deal.
+In his speech during his May 2025 trip to Middle East, Trump called out the Iranians as the most destructive force and denounced the Iran leaders for having managed to be turning green fertile farmland and rolling blackouts calling on it to make a choice between war and violence and making a deal.

 On June 7, 2025, the U.S. Treasury Department imposed sanctions on 10 individuals and 27 entities, including Iranian nationals and firms based in the UAE and Hong Kong.
-These targets include the Zarringhalam brothers, accused of laundering billions via shell companies tied to the IRGC and Iran’s Central Bank.
-The funds reportedly supported Iran’s nuclear and missile programs, oil sales, and militant proxies.
+These targets include the Zarringhalam brothers, accused of laundering billions via shell companies tied to the IRGC and the Central Bank of Iran.
+The funds reportedly supported Iran's nuclear and missile programs, oil sales, and militant proxies.

 Relations further worsened after Iranian authorities threatened to attack U.S. and allied bases in the Middle East if the former were to involve itself in the Iran–Israel war, after which the U.S. intervened in the Israeli attacks and bombed key Iranian nuclear sites.

-On June 21, 2025, the U.S., under the orders of President Trump, bombed 3 Iranian nuclear enrichment sites, Fordow, Natanz, and Isfahan, briefly joining the Iran-Israel war.
+On June 21, 2025, the U.S., under the orders of Trump, bombed three Iranian nuclear enrichment sites (Fordow, Natanz, and Isfahan), briefly joining the Iran–Israel war.
 Following the attacks, Iran pulled out and suspended nuclear talks indefinitely.